msawangwan/dotfiles/README.md

 you'll find a (growing) collection of many of the dotfiles i'm currently using on my ubuntu server.

-*feel free to use and edit to your liking.*
+*feel free to use and edit to your liking*

 **current dotfiles**
 - screen (apt-get install  screen)